 - Stay informed with what’s happening in your community.

-Make an effort to be inclusive in your daily life - be mindful of the language you use and the content you share on social media.
-As you learn more, reflect on and acknowledge the privileges and biases you may have.
-Confronting our own biases is uncomfortable and it isn’t easy, but it’s necessary to help create change.
+Make an effort to be inclusive in your daily life—be mindful of the language you use and the content you share on social media.
+As you learn more, reflect on and acknowledge the advantages and biases you may have.
+Confronting our own biases is often challenging and uncomfortable, and also necessary if we want to help create change.

 Have the tough but important conversations